Parimatch1/SV-Guides-Revamped/[Unofficial] Modified Training Guide.md

 II - Do not say PTS (Permission To Speak) while I am speaking.
 PTS is active unless stated otherwise.
 Talking/Using VC without permission will result in a strike.

 III - Remain STS (Shoulder to Shoulder) at all times.
 Additionally, ask for permission before going AFK (Away From Keyboard).
-Performing either of these actions without permission will result in a strike.
+Incompliance will result in a strike.

 IV - Follow all orders given to you by a Co-Host or Helper unless they ask you to break the rules.